National Stock Exchange (Jersey City, New Jersey): NYSE acquisition

 The New York Stock Exchange announced it has entered into an agreement to acquire the NSX, subject to Securities and Exchange Commission (SEC) approval.
 The NSX ceased trading operations on February 1, 2017.
 NYSE plans to bring it back on its new trading platform Pillar, some time in the distant future.

 NSX was to be renamed "NYSE National" as a result of the acquisition by NYSE.

-On January 12, 2018 an SEC filing for rule changes was made to support re-activation of NYSE National, Inc. in the second quarter of 2018 (on the Pillar trading platform as previously noted).
+On January 12, 2018, an SEC filing for rule changes was made to support re-activation of NYSE National, Inc. in the second quarter of 2018 (on the Pillar trading platform as previously noted).
+NYSE National opened for business on May 21, 2018.
+The difference between NYSE National and other NYSE exchanges is that it uses a taker-maker pricing model, which offers rebates for adding liquidity, rather than payment for order flow or other models.

 Previous exchanges named NSX

 Two previous exchanges, both located in New York City, operated as the National Stock Exchange.
 The first exchange operated for seven months to September 1869.
-The other, associated with the New York Mercantile Exchange, traded from March 7, 1962 to January 31, 1975.
+The other, associated with the New York Mercantile Exchange, traded from March 7, 1962, to January 31, 1975.